-Tucked back from the coast road in a quiet corner of Brancaster on the North Norfolk coast, this pretty character cottage is a ten minute walk away from the wonderful wide, sandy beach and just three minutes walk to the excellent village gastro pub.
+Tucked back from the coast road in a quiet corner of Brancaster on the North Norfolk coast, this pretty character cottage is a ten minute walk away from the wonderful wide, sandy beach and short walk to the village gastro pub.

 Set over three floors, and beautifully styled on every level, you have found a really lovely place to escape to at any time of the year.

 No. 3 Sutherland Cottages evokes a rather cool, relaxing and super comfy coastal vibe.
 True to character cottage form the stairs are steep and the bathroom is downstairs, though the very generous tub is big enough for two!

 The fabulous dining kitchen is a real surprise; it’s super spacious and light and is bound to be where you’ll enjoy spending time, especially in the summer when the full length doors are open to the garden.